Design principles for long-range energy transfer at room temperature: Introduction

-The potential for artificial solar energy conversion and molecular electronics based on this modular design is promising \cite{Scholes2011, Bredas2004, Baldo2009, Aida2012}, as the high degree of available experimental control allows for the integration of synthetic and biological structures and for the directed assembly of photosynthetic antenna complexes isolated from living organisms \cite{Escalante2008, Escalante2010, Eisenberg2014, Vasilev2014, Harris2013, Boulais2017} or of supramolecular dye arrays \cite{Eisele2012, Eisele2014, Akselrod2014, Clark2014, Haedler2015, Caram2016, Wan2017}.
-To exploit this prospect, however, a more thorough theoretical understanding of the mechanisms involved in to-date unexplained observations of diffusion lengths in these arrays is needed.
-For instance a micron-scale diffusion of excitations in nano-fabricated arrays of purple bacteria antenna complexes and phycobilisome proteins \cite{Escalante2008, Escalante2010,Eisenberg2014} was observed to exceed by more than one order of magnitude the theoretical expectation for diffusion based on experimentally determined parameters under physiological conditions.
-On the one hand, this shows that an important enhancement on the diffusion can be achieved with hybrid technologies.
-On the other, it stresses the necessity for theory to identify and verify a physical mechanism by which few pigment delocalization can enable the observed long-range energy transfer.
+The modular architecture found in biological light-harvesing membranes, whereby antenna complexes containing a few pigments self-aggregate into larger structures, { offers the potential for artificial solar energy conversion and molecular electronics based on such a modular design \cite{Scholes2011, Bredas2004, Baldo2009, Aida2012}.
+This is made possible by the high degree of experimental control that is today available} for the integration of synthetic and biological structures and for the directed assembly of photosynthetic antenna complexes isolated from living organisms \cite{Escalante2008, Escalante2010, Eisenberg2014, Vasilev2014, Harris2013, Boulais2017} or of supramolecular dye arrays \cite{Eisele2012, Eisele2014, Akselrod2014, Clark2014, Haedler2015, Caram2016, Wan2017}.
+To facilitate the realization of these devices, however, {a theoretical} understanding of the mechanisms involved in to-date unexplained observations of the large diffusion lengths in several of these light-harvesting architectures is needed.
+For {instance, the observed micron-scale diffusion of excitations in nano-fabricated arrays of purple bacteria antenna complexes and phycobilisome proteins \cite{Escalante2008, Escalante2010,Eisenberg2014} exceeds} by more than one order of magnitude the theoretical expectation for diffusion based on experimentally determined parameters under physiological conditions.
+On the one hand, this shows that an important enhancement {of} the diffusion can be achieved with hybrid technologies.
+On the other hand, it stresses the necessity for theory to {establish and verify physical design principles} by which delocalization of electronic excitations over a few pigments can enable the observed long-range energy transfer.